Bereavement & Loss Services at CUMH

-At the Pregnancy Loss Research Group (PLRG), we lead national research to better understand pregnancy loss experiences and impacts, and the development of resources and evidence-based advice and interventions, to improve health care (quality) and health and social outcomes for women, babies and their families.
-We use a range of approaches, involving quantitative (including audits and reviews), qualitative and mixed-methods.
+The Pregnancy Loss Research Group, based at CUMH and led by Professor O’Donoghue, leads national research to better understand pregnancy loss experiences and impacts, and the development of resources and evidence-based advice and interventions, to improve health care and health and social outcomes for women, babies, and their families.
+Read more about the Group’s work, and opportunities to get involved, on this website.